 Clinical signs of atlantoaxial luxation may include neck pain, abnormal head positions (head tilt, holding the head down, etc), wobbliness of all four legs, weakness of all four legs, inability to stand, or inability to move the legs.

 Plain radiographs in a neutral and gently flexed positions can demonstrate instability in the C1-C2 joint.
 Myelography is contraindicated for several reasons: flexing the cervical spine excessively can exacerbate the compression, and myelography may cause seizures that can lead to serious complications.
-Computed tomography (CT) can show bony abnormalities such as fracture of the dens and cranial displacement of the atlas into the foramen magnum.
-Magnetic resonance imaging (MRI) is useful in identifying injuries to soft tissues and finding concurrent problems such as caudal occipital malformation syndrome, syringomyelia, and meningoencephalitis.
+CT can show bony abnormalities such as fracture of the dens and cranial displacement of the atlas into the foramen magnum.
+MRI is useful in identifying injuries to soft tissues and finding concurrent problems such as caudal occipital malformation syndrome, syringomyelia and meningoencephalitis.

 Surgical stabilization of the C1-C2 joint is considered the best long-term treatment.
 Surgery involves fusing the atlas to the axis with surgical screws and bone cement.
 Surgery is successful about 90% of the time, however, when complications occur, they are typically severe.
 Nonsurgical management involving six to eight weeks of crate rest and placement of a body splint has about a 50% success rate.
 Unfortunately, recurrence rates are high (40%), and complications from the bandage are possible.